kubeflow/website/content/docs/components/hyperparameter-tuning/env-variables.md

 Currently, Katib DB Manager supports only **MySQL** database.
 You can use your own DB Manager and Database to report metrics.

-For the [Katib DB Manager](https://github.com/andreyvelich/katib/blob/doc-katib-config/manifests/v1alpha3/db-manager/deployment.yaml#L29) you can change `DB_PASSWORD` to a your own MySQL DB password.
+For the [Katib DB Manager](https://github.com/andreyvelich/katib/blob/doc-katib-config/manifests/v1alpha3/db-manager/deployment.yaml#L29) you can change `DB_PASSWORD` to your own MySQL DB password.

 Katib DB Manager creates connection to the DB, using `mysql` driver and this data source name: